Luke-Sheltraw/cse15l-lab-reports/lab-report-3-week-6.md

 *Description*:

-Normally, `scp` allows us to just copy a single file.
+Generally, `scp` allows us to only copy a single file.
 However, by using the `-r` flag, we are able to recursively copy entire directories (and their subdirectories) to the remote server.
 The following command allows me to copy only the files I need (`.java` files, `.md` files, and the `lib/` directory) to the remote server, and then compile and run all the test cases in `MarkdownParseTest.java`.
 All in one line.
 > ```scp -r *.java *.md lib/ ieng6:markdown-parse ; ssh ieng6 "cd ~/markdown-parse ; /software/CSE/oracle-java-17/jdk-17.0.1/bin/javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java ; /software/CSE/oracle-java-17/jdk-17.0.1/bin/java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"```